 What it does

 High population of planthoppers cause leaves to initially turn orange-yellow before becoming brown and drying.
 This condition, called hopperburn, kills the plant.
-Brown planthoppers can also transmit ragged stunt and grassy stunt diseases.
+Brown planthoppers can also transmit Rice Ragged Stunt and Rice Grassy Stunt diseases.
 Neither disease can be cured.

 Why and where it occurs